GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/parameterfilters.rst

 Parameter Filters
 =================

-Parameter filters provide templates for extracting arbitrary parameters from a requests.
-This makes it possible to use GeoWebCache in scenarios such as time series data, multiple styles for the same layer or with CQL filters set by the client.
+Parameter filters provide templates for extracting arbitrary parameters from requests.
+This allows using GeoWebCache in scenarios such as time series data, multiple styles for the same layer or with CQL filters set by the client.

 There are three types of parameter filters: